Edgebird/tech_challenge/README.md

 # Tech Challenge
-This project utilizes docker and httpd/apache to display a single secure webpage with a defined html script.
+This project utilizes docker and httpd/apache to display a single secure webpage.

 ## Files
 #### *docker-compose.yml*